Home > Business > Immersive learning: what perspectives for training practices?

 Immersive learning: the use of virtual reality headsets in training to visualise an engine.

-Overview of what immersive learning can bring to training!
+An overview of what immersive learning can bring to training!

-Immersive learning: what concrete impacts on learning?
+Immersive learning: what concrete impact on learning?

 Some concrete examples